bbcmicrobit/micropython/docs/accelerometer.rst

     By default the accelerometer is configured with a range of +/- 2g, and so X, Y, and Z will be within the range of +/-2000mg.

+.. py:function:: get_strength()

+    Get the acceleration measurement of all axes combined, as a positive integer.
+This is the Pythagorean sum of the X, Y and Z axes, with the measurement given in milli-g.

 .. py:function:: current_gesture()

     Return the name of the current gesture.